Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ### secrets

-The tls and ssh secrets that enable Arkouda-on-Kubernetes to access the Kuberetes API on startup are encapsulated in the secrets.tls and secrets.ssh parameters:
+The name of the ServiceAccount bearer token secret used to access the Kubernetes API on startup is specified in the secrets.sa parameter while the name of the SSH cert used to launch Arkouda locales via the Chapel UDP launcher is specified in the secrets.ssh parameter:

 ```
 secrets: